Meetings

 Meeting review feedback with star ratings

-Financial Health: The financial implications of meeting costs are profound.
+Financial Health: The financial implications of meetings are profound.
 According to McKinsey, employee disengagement and attrition, which can be exacerbated by poor meeting management, could cost a median-size S&P 500 company between $228 million and $355 million a year in lost productivity.
 Over five years, this amounts to at least $1.1 billion in lost value per company.

 Understanding company meeting costs involves acknowledging their multifaceted impact on an organization.
 It's not just the direct expenses that matter, but also the indirect effects on productivity, employee morale, and the organization's financial well-being.